How Medications Help With Addiction Treatment

 A supervised detox is the first step to treating any type of addiction.

 A supervised detox can alleviate health issues.
-Physicians track the patient’s heart rate, temperature, breathing rate and fluid levels.
+Physicians track the patient’s heart rate, temperature, breathing rate, and fluid levels.
 Physicians help relieve any discomfort the patient may be feeling.
 They also adjust any medication doses according to the patient’s needs and make long-term plans for medication.
 Those with separate health issues should also seek medical detox.
 Withdrawals can complicate problems like high blood pressure.
-A physician can prevent any issues.
+A physician can prevent any issues that may arise from attempting to detox alone.

 Get Help During COVID-19